 How it works:

-I rip my DVD movies onto the Windows Home Server.
-The Dell Studio Hybrid PC, which is connected to the TV in my living room, reads the list of movies from the Windows Home Server wirelessly over the network and displays them beautifully on the TV for me to select from.
-The movies play great over the wireless network, which was a very pleasant surprise - no cables to run.
+I rip my DVD movies onto the Synology DS1010+.
+The Dell Studio Hybrid PC, which is connected to the TV in my living room, reads the list of movies from the NAS over the network and displays them beautifully on the TV for me to select from.
+I was running this nicely over wireless, but started running into interference issues, so it’s now a wired network.

-My photos are accessible through not only the Vista Media Center, but also through my Xbox 360 and PS3 via the DLNA sharing that comes for free out-of-the-box with my Windows Home Server.
+My photos are accessible through not only the Windows Media Center, but also through my Xbox 360 and PS3 via the DLNA sharing that comes for free out-of-the-box with my Windows Home Server.

 Diagram: